root-project/web/manual/histograms/index.md

 **Binned data**

 A histogram is used for continuous data, where the bins represent ranges of data.
-ROOT supports constant or variable bin widths.<br>
+ROOT supports constant and variable bin widths.<br>
 A graph or chart is a plot of categorical variables, this is un-binned data, see → [Graphs]({{ '/manual/graphs' | relative_url }}).

 > **Tutorials**